 Reflections, Ruminations & Refractions

-Dave Grimland is a Columbus resident and former U.S. diplomat, having served as a cultural affairs officer in Athens, Greece, public affairs officer in Nicosia, Cyprus, Istanbul and Ankara, Turkey and Dhaka, Bangladesh.
-He was also the deputy director of the U.S. Information Office at the embassy in New Delhi, India.
-His career with the American diplomatic service spanned 28 years.
+Dave Grimland is a Columbus resident and former U.S. diplomat, having served as a press spokesman, cultural officer and public affairs officer in Athens, Greece, Cyprus, Turkey and Bangladesh.
+He was also the deputy director in New Delhi, India.
+His career with the American diplomatic service spanned about 25 years.